-Interest expense has related primarily to the \$5.0 million Interstate Battery convertible note (until January of 2019) and the \$10.0 million note payable to Veritex, the successor in interest to Green Bank, amortization of debt issuance costs incurred in connection with both of these notes, as well as an accrual for the USDA guarantee fee on the \$10.0 million note to Veritex.
+Insurance proceeds net of related expenses resulted from collection and payment activity that began in 2020 as a result of the November 2019 fire.
+Interest expense in 2019 was related primarily to the \$5.0 million Interstate Battery convertible note (until January of 2019) and the \$10.0 million note payable to Veritex, the successor in interest to Green Bank, amortization of debt issuance costs incurred in connection with both of these notes, as well as an accrual for the USDA guarantee fee on the \$10.0 million note to Veritex.
 On January 24, 2019, we repaid Interstate Battery the outstanding principal and interest on the convertible debt in the amount of \$6.7 million.
 As a result of this debt repayment, we amortized the remaining discount on the note of \$2.6 million and remaining deferred financing expenses of \$20,000 to interest expense.
-Interest expense decreased for the three months ended June 30, 2020 as compared to the same period in 2019 as the result of the principle debt reduction through scheduled payments on the Veritex loan, along with decreases in the variable interest rate for that note.

-Interest income decreased for the three months ended June 30, 2020 compared to the same period in 2019 due to lower cash balances during the period.
+Interest expense decreased for the nine months ended September 30, 2020 as compared to the same period in 2019 as a result of the Interstate Battery note repayment, the principle debt reduction through scheduled payments on the Veritex loan, along with decreases in the variable interest rate for that note.
+Interest income decreased for the same period in 2019, primarily due to lower cash balances during the period.